descarteslover/Denoising-with-GAN/README.md

 ## TODO
 - Add training loss graph
-- Verify I can save a model from a run
+- Verify I can save a model from a previous run
 - Implement a discriminator